 Northampton Museum holds many Saxon objects including coins from circa 900 A.D. onwards, as well as some information about the Castle and early history of Northampton, or Hamtun as it was once known.
 By the 10th century, Hamtun was already the County town, and held the balance of power amongst the other Saxon kingdoms.
 In this way, it was during the Saxon period that Northampton became an important regional centre.

 One extremely powerful figure was Waltheof, Earl of Northampton under Edward the Confessor (1042-66).
-Waltheof’s daughter Matilda was cousin to William the Conqueror and married Simon de St. Liz I.
+Waltheof’s daughter Matilda was great niece to William the Conqueror and married Simon de St. Liz I.